OpenSmock/Molecule/documentation/Create a Component.md

 # Create a Component
-In this tutorial, we will create a first Component that produces an Event and provides a Service. \
+In this tutorial, we will create a first Component that produces an Event and provides a Service (a GPS emitting geographical data). \
-Then we will create a second Component that uses the provided Service and consumes the produced Event.
+Then we will create a second Component that uses the provided Service and consumes the produced Event (a map acting as a displayer of the data).
+The complete GPS example is present in the **Molecule-Examples** package, but if it's your first time using Molecule, you should follow this tutorial step-by-step in order to understand how Molecule works.

 # STATIC PART: declaration